 Who are Student Volunteers (SVs)?

-Student volunteers have become an essential part in the organisation of CHI.
+Student volunteers have become an essential part in the organization of CHI.
 They play a major role in executing structural tasks – especially during the conference.
 Among other things: we hand out and check badges; show you where to find a paper session, restaurant, bathroom, your lost water bottle, etc; help set up nets for drones, build sculptures out of coke bottles and other exciting demos; help figure out where that missing paper presenter is and why, oh why, isn’t the microphone working anymore?
 Along with many others, the student volunteers put A LOT of effort into helping CHI run smoothly.

 SVs are also HCI researchers.
 Quite a few SVs already publish their research at CHI and have been attending conferences for a while.
 For others, CHI is a whole new experience, allowing them to see how research results are distributed and how the community interacts.
 In both cases, being an SV is an incredible opportunity to network with possible mentors, collaborators, and peers.